YukunJ/Turtle/README.md

 - [ ] Support timing each client connection and kills inactive ones
 - [ ] Support Database connection

-We also welcone new feature request.
+We also welcome new feature request.
 We will review them one by one, and priortize its implementation if applicable.
 Or direct pull request is also welcomed.

 ### Reference